 May 14, 2014 - SECURITY AUDIT RESULTS.
 Onion Browser received a security audit by the Cure53 security firm.
 This audit was funded by the Radio Free Asia Open Technology Fund.
 Onion Browser 1.5 fixes several major issues uncovered by this audit.
 Details on the results can be found on the Security page.
 The full audit report can be read here: onion-browser-cure53-security-audit-201404.pdf (PGP sig) or at Cure53's website.
 Onion Browser versions older than 1.5 are considered unsafe.
 Forks of Onion Browser which have not updated since May 14, 2014, should be considered unsafe.

 This app (the "official fork") is being sold for $0.99 in the Apple App Store.
 Click here to download.

-in China and Iran due to these nations blocking access to the Tor network.
+Note: The app is currently unavailable in France due to import regulations on encryption software.
+The app is unavailable and does not work in China and Iran due to these nations blocking access to the Tor network.